Changes to CHOW Services

 To register for CHOW: enrollment for CHOW should be completed via email.
 To enroll, please email [email protected] stating your need.
 A staff member will return your message as soon as possible.

 To pick up CHOW food (for families already registered): Distribution is available Tuesdays and Saturdays, 10:00 am - Noon.
 Curbside pick-up only.
-Please arrive at the front door (Animal Adoptions) and observe responsible social distancing when picking up your food.
+Please arrive at the Animal Admissions door (on the south side of the building) and observe responsible social distancing when picking up your food.

 Please call 360.693.4746